gr2m/expandable-input/README.md

 Fine Print
 ----------

-The Expanding Inputs Plugin have been authored by [Gregor Martynus](https://github.com/gr2m), proud member of [Team Hoodie](http://hood.ie/).
+The Expandable Input Plugin have been authored by [Gregor Martynus](https://github.com/gr2m), proud member of [Team Hoodie](http://hood.ie/).
 If you feel like it, please support our work on Hoodie: [gittip us!](https://www.gittip.com/hoodiehq/).